Meritites I: Pyramid

+Pyramid G1-b is located near the east side(depicted in green) compared to the Great Pyramid of Giza as shown in the centre of the picture.

 Pyramid G1-b is thought to be the tomb of Meritites.
 The queen's pyramids were often constructed to the south of the king's pyramid, but a quarry located to the south of Khufu's pyramid caused the location of the smaller pyramids to shift to the east.

 Reisner placed the construction of the pyramid of Meritites in circa year 15 of the reign of Khufu.
 The construction of her pyramid would have started very soon after the construction of Pyramid G1-a.
 The queen's pyramids are part of the East Field at Giza, which also includes some royal mastabas.